 The Italian men’s wardrobe is not new to broken suit combinations, also known as spezzato, a quirky way men spill up a suit, wearing the trousers from one and jacket from another.
-However, these mismatched suit jackets and pants are versatile and highly chic in their ways, which is why it has become a trending part of contemporary culture and is considered art.
+However, these mismatched suit jackets and pants are versatile and highly chic in their ways, which is why it has become a trending part of contemporary culture and are considered art.

-You will often come across fashion icons flaunting a mismatched suit to express their individuality and add that extra personal touch of creativity, which you can do too.
+You will often come across fashion icons flaunting a mismatched suits to express their individuality and add that extra personal touch of creativity, which you can do too.
 This broken suit might be very weird to hear about but trust us that men actually slay in it.

-So, for you, in this blog, we’ll discuss how you can rock this versatile Italian culture on the streets of your own country by providing you with various popular combinations and some tricks.
+So, for you, in this blog, we’ll discuss how you can rock this versatile Italian culture on the streets of your own country by providing you with various popular combinations and tricks.

 However, first, let’s discuss what a spezzato is: